influxdata/docs-v2/content/influxdb/v2.0/monitor-alert/custom-checks.md

 Using a Flux task, you can create a custom check that provides a couple advantages:

+- Customize and transform the data you would like to use for the check.
 - Set up custom criteria for your alert (other than `threshold` and `deadman`).
 - Share custom checks across distributed instances.